EPL betting odds: Latest Premier League score predictions, picks

 [ MORE: New PL TV schedule ]

-The Premier League score predictions below encompass the 10 games of Matchweek 33.
-Here we go.
+The Premier League score predictions below include the 10 midweek games of Matchweek 34 Here we go.

 If you, like me, love to dissect all the games and predict what the score will be and which team will win, I encourage you to get involved in the comments section below.
 Let’s have a bit of fun with these Premier League games.